commercetools/ui-kit/packages/components/fields/date-field/docs/description.md

-A controlled date input component for single date.
+A controlled date input component for single date, with validation states and a label